eliphatfs/AStyle.js/README.md

 ## Working with Source
 *Work on the AStyle Core is not discussed here.*
 The modified part and also the export logic is at the very bottom of `astyle_main.cpp`, where you can preprocess the parameters you want to pass from javascript code according to Emscripten and AStyle specifications.
 Building the code is quite easy.
-Just get Emscripten ready and run this command:
+Just get Emscripten ready and run this command (params can be changed to your flavor):
 ```bash
 <path to python2 executable> <path to emcc.py> --emscripten-cxx ASFormatter.cpp ASLocalizer.cpp ASResource.cpp astyle_main.cpp ASBeautifier.cpp ASEnhancer.cpp -std=c++11 -O3 -s INLINING_LIMIT=1 --memory-init-file 0 -s MODULARIZE=1 -s EXPORT_NAME='AStyle'
 ```